 synagogues received consulting services provided by Jewish Learning Venture customized to make their educational programs more inclusive of special needs

-We launched the first Mapping for Accessibility event, empowering members of the community to support individuals disabilities with
+111 people attended our second Mapping for Accessibility event, empowering members of the community to support individuals disabilities with

 “As parents of a child who is easily over-stimulated, it means so much to me and my husband to have sensory-friendly programming to bring him to."